cockroachlabs-field/crdb-geo-tourist/README.md

 ## Data

-The data set (see below) is a sample of an extract of the OpenStreetMap Planet Dump which is accessible from [here](https://wiki.openstreetmap.org/wiki/Planet.osm).
+The data set is a sample of an extract of the OpenStreetMap Planet Dump which is accessible from [here](https://wiki.openstreetmap.org/wiki/Planet.osm).
 The `planet-latest.osm.pbf` file was downloaded (2020-08-01) and then processed using [Osmosis](https://github.com/openstreetmap/osmosis/releases) as